pathwaycom/llm-app/README.md

 - **Install llm_app and dependencies:**

     ```bash
-    poetry install --with examples --extra local
+    poetry install --with examples --extras local
     ```

-    You can ommit `--extra local` part if you're not going to run local example.
+    You can ommit `--extras local` part if you're not going to run local example.

 - **Run the examples:** You can start the example with the command: